 Voting at any general meeting takes place by a show of hands or a poll where this is demanded.
-Subject to any rights or restrictions for the time being attached to any class or classes of shares, on a show of hands every shareholder is entitled to one vote and on a poll every shareholder is entitled to one vote for every share carrying voting rights of which he/she is a holder.
+Subject to any rights or restrictions for the time being attached to any class or classes of shares, on a show of hands each shareholder is entitled to one vote and on a poll each shareholder is entitled to one vote for each share carrying voting rights of which he is a holder.